-ENGLISH I (CP) GRADE 9 1 credit
+ENGLISH I (CP)

 This is a traditional program for students of average to high ability who are college bound or who intend to enroll in other post graduate programs.
 The program includes a complete review of fundamentals of grammar and writing.
 As well, students will be introduced to the notions of reading for enjoyment and oral discussion.